Date Set for the 2010 GORD October 23, 2009

 Duatholon Gets Another Sponsor January 19, 2009

-Posted by AR Guide in Adventure Racing, Events.Tags: Arizona, duathlon, gear, Go Off Road Duathlon, GORD, multisport, Prescott, sponsors
+Posted by Dave Of Prescott in Adventure Racing, Events.Tags: Arizona, duathlon, gear, Go Off Road Duathlon, GORD, multisport, Prescott, sponsors

 One of the top multisport product suppliers has joined with us at the Go!
 Off Road Duathlon as an event sponsor.